yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 ## Final remarks

 DopexV2 CLAMM is a novel approach to providing an on-chain options market by using Uniswap V3 concentrated liquidity positions as collateral to write options.
 The focus of the system is to connect users providing liquidity for narrow liquidity ranges with traders who want to create options.
 If the Uniswap V3 liquidity position is used by an options buyer, the Uniswap V3 liquidity position provider gets paid a premium which will be higher than the earned fees from Uniswap V3 alone.
 Calculating the premium is done using a contract that wasn't in the scope of this review.
 If the Uniswap V3 liquidity position is not used by an options buyer, it can earn the normal fees from Uniswap V3.
-These fees are auto-compounded and reinvested in the position with no slippage protection, meaning that MEV bots may be able extract value from the earned fees.
+These fees are auto-compounded and reinvested in the position with no slippage protection, meaning that MEV bots may be able to extract value from the earned fees.

 The system design does not use a decentralized price oracle like Chainlink, meaning that the system is vulnerable to price manipulation.
 The system is also vulnerable to MEV because of the lack of slippage protection.
 On the other hand, the choice not to rely on a decentralized oracle provider allows the protocol to support a greater range of tokens, because any token that has a Uniswap V3 pool can be used in the protocol.